Henry O. Wagoner: Denver

 After the war he returned to Denver, living in the Five Points neighborhood.
 Wagoner became active in Republican politics and campaigned for black voting rights.

 In 1866, Wagoner hosted Frederick Douglass, Jr. and Lewis Henry Douglass, two of Frederick Douglass' sons, in Denver, and taught them typography.
 About this same time, along with William J. Hardin, Lewis taught reading, writing, and other subjects to adult blacks in Wagoner's home until the Denver school board approved a segregated school building in 1867 and integrated public schools in 1873.
 Wagoner also operated a saloon and restaurant and in 1870 was estimated to be the wealthiest black in the city according to the U.S. Census taken that year.
 The elder Douglass would repay the favor in 1874 when he helped secure Wagoner's son, Henry O. Wagoner, Jr. a position as consular clerk in Paris.
-When Henry later died in Lyons, France, Douglass helped find a grave for Henry while touring Europe in 1886.
+When Henry later died in Lyon, France, Douglass helped find a grave for Henry while touring Europe in 1886.

 In 1876, Wagoner was appointed a clerk in the first Colorado State Legislature, and in 1880 he was appointed deputy sheriff of Arapahoe County, Colorado, where he worked as bailiff of the District Court.
 He served as sheriff for three years and also served as a ward election judge in Denver.

 In 1882, Wagoner briefly edited the Denver Star, which had recently been founded by Lewis Price.
 As editor, Wagoner argued for civil rights, speaking out against Supreme Court decisions in the Civil Rights Cases in 1883 and in Plessy v.
 Ferguson in 1896.
 He was a commissioner at the 1884 World Cotton Centennial in New Orleans.